quicwg/base-drafts/draft-ietf-quic-transport.md

 were lost.

-The draining period persists for three times the current Retransmission Timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.
+The draining period persists for three times the current Retransmission Timeout (RTO) interval as defined in {{!I-D.ietf-quic-recovery}}.
 During this period, new packets can be acknowledged, but no new application data can be sent on the connection.

 Different treatment is given to packets that are received while a connection is in the draining period depending on how the connection was closed.
 In all